-“What’s good for your heart is good for your sex life,” says C. W. Randolph, MD, cofounder of the Natural Hormone Institute of America and coauthor of In The Mood Again (Simon & Schuster, 2010).
+“What’s good for your heart is good for your sex life,” says C. W. Randolph, MD, cofounder of the Natural Hormone Institute of America and coauthor of In The Mood Again.
 He points to studies showing that the sex lives of fit 60- and 70-year-olds often resemble the sex lives of people decades younger.
 And, remember, testosterone fuels sex drive in both men and women, so this isn’t one-sided advice.

 You can tailor your workout to produce more testosterone, says Randolph.
 He says working large muscle groups — doing things like squats, lunges, dead lifts, bench presses and rows — ramps up testosterone more than single-joint, small-muscle-group movements like biceps curls or triceps extensions.
 For best results, he suggests doing three sets of five to 10 repetitions with weights that push muscles to their edge, and rest 30 seconds to two and a half minutes between sets.
-(For more on the sex appeal of good health, see “Health: The New Sex Symbol” in the December 2006 archives and “Faked Fitness” in the March 2010 archives.)
+(For more on the sex appeal of good health, see “Health: The New Sex Symbol” and “Faked Fitness”.)

 Exercise researchers agree that the benefits of improved fitness are a boon to virtually every system in our bodies.
 And any kind of regular activity will help you experience more of these benefits for yourself.
 “Most people think exercise is only about burning calories, but it’s so much more than that,” says Talbott.
 “Exercise is about a million small perks, like stress management, better sleep and an overall healthy body.”
 And they all add up to a more radiant, gorgeous you.